juresuklje/bragg_qa_assignment/README.md

 # BRAGG QA Assignment

 This repository demonstrates a structured approach to testing APIs and databases using Vitest, with both integration and end-to-end (e2e) tests.
+It includes example test cases for both UI and API scenarios:

+- [UI Test Cases](./tests/test_cases/UI.md): Example test cases focused on user interface interactions and behaviors.
+- [API Test Cases](./tests/test_cases/API.md): Example test cases designed to validate API functionality and responses.

+Explore these test cases to understand how to effectively test different components of an application.

 ## Prerequisites